-Are you running a successful online retail store and you’re unsure about the VAT on your ecommerce sales?
+Are you running a successful online retail store and are you unsure about the VAT on your ecommerce sales?
 If so, then here’s our simple guide to how VAT applies to e-retailers.

 As far as HMRC is concerned, if you’re selling goods online then you’re using the internet purely as a tool for communication and distribution, and for receiving payment from your customers.
 It’s the same as if you were handing over the item to customers and accepting their money in a physical shop.

 And whether you’re selling online or from physical premises, this basic rule applies – you can only charge VAT if your business is registered for VAT.

 You must register for VAT if your VAT taxable turnover is over £85,000 (the “threshold”).
 Your VAT taxable turnover is the total of everything sold that isn’t VAT exempt.

 If your turnover is lower than the threshold, you don’t need to register and you don’t need to charge VAT.
 Note that the threshold is not based on turnover in a calendar year, but on a rolling 12-month basis.
 The HMRC VAT advice line offers helpful information on registering.